 How Much Time Do I Have To Put Into an R&D Tax Credit Study?

-That first step, to assess feasibility?
-In most cases, it takes one to two hours per location.
-Perhaps even as little as one hour each, on average, if there are multiple locations with similar activity.
+The first step is to assess feasibility.
+If you work with Black Line Group, in most cases, it takes one to two hours per location.
+Perhaps even as little as one hour each if there are multiple locations with similar activity.
 That time commitment on your part would allow us to estimate your tax benefit, the cost for us to do the work and determine how much time you would need to spend on the remaining two phases.
 Overall, our collaborative method has three phases that include:

 - Assessing Feasibility

 - Documenting the Results

 The time to assess feasibility was estimated above.
 In this phase, we take this time to ask questions, get to know your business, and size up your company’s current situation.
 From there, Black Line Group outlines the cost, estimates tax savings, and determines the total effort required by you and your employees.
 Next, you’ll receive everything you need to know to answer the question: Is this worth our time?

 Check out the video below as Dan Digre from MISCO Speakers shares his experience in regards to the question posed above.

 With our no-cost analysis at your fingertips, you’ll be able to review findings and make a decision based on the investment required by your company (time and money), the estimated savings, and overall return on investment.
 For example, after going through a two-hour process, you might learn that your company could receive $140,000 with the R&D Tax Credit.
 From there, you can determine if it is worth your time and effort to pursue the credit.

 Part of this initial, no-cost analysis includes exploring qualified activities that can be found in the nine steps of the standard manufacturing process.
 Those steps include:

 - Design Meetings